IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

 In order to block a specific host definition from being deleted by the host definer, you can add the following label to the node: `hostdefiner.block.csi.ibm.com/avoid-deletion=true`.

 This works on a per node basis, where the `allowDelete` parameter definition in the `csi_v1_hostdefiner.yaml` is for all cluster nodes.

-## Changing host connectivity

-When node connectivity changes take place, use the following procedure to redefine host connectivity:

-1. Undeploy the CSI node pod from the relevant node that the `HostDefinition` is a part of.
-2. Verify that all `HostDefinition` instances of the node are deleted.

-          $> kubectl get hostdefinition | grep <hostname> | wc -l

-     The output should be `0`.
-3. From the host, change the host connectivity type.
-4. Redeploy the CSI node pod on the relevant node.

-     The host definer handles all of the new host definitions.